bozsahin/cogs501/README.md

 - Mobile phones and similar devices must be in silent mode and in bags during exams.
-- All ethical rules endorsed by METU apply (check the official syllabus [here](https://odtusyllabus.metu.edu.tr/)).
+- METU ethical rules apply (check the official syllabus [here](https://odtusyllabus.metu.edu.tr/)).
-- Please feel free to contact me in case you have any special needs to follow the course.

 ### Some past runs of this course